Mala2/MouDio/README.md

 🔴 **Need help with software part.**

 1- Turns the bt806 after turning the 3v3.
 Sending a high signal to Vreg for > 2s Upon waking up then remain Low.
-(OR MOSFET NETWORK)
+(OR MOSFET NETWORK)✅

 2- if the battery < 15% shut down the speaker. ✅